embedly/embedly_wordpress_plugin/readme.txt

 4. Sample Post.

 == Changelog ==

+= 4.0 =

+* Removed Embedly TinyMCE Button.
+* Added Editor Preview URL functionality for all URLS (WP v4.0+)
+* Redesigned Embedly Admin page
+* All embeds will be generated as Embedly Cards

 = 3.2 =

 * Embedly TinyMCE dialog and dependencies managed server side.
 * Refactor code to use class structure.
 * Clean up deprecated SQL generation to make compliant with WP3.6 and above.

 = 3.1.3 =